ekincixyz/farconnect.github.io/_posts/2023-11-18-farconnect-istanbul.md

 - 7pm: farconnect
 - 8pm: lightning talks (5-10min each)
   - Welcome to the swarm with Rafa [@rafa](https://warpcast.com/rafa)
   - Lessons from building a Farcaster-based social app with billzh.eth [@billzh.eth](https://warpcast.com/billzh.eth)
+  - Unsolved problems in the Farcaster ecosystem with David Furlong [@df](https://warpcast.com/df)
   - The power of social graph with Afra [@afra](https://warpcast.com/afra) and Lawson [@lwsnbaker](https://warpcast.com/lwsnbaker)
   - Unlocking Web3: The vital role of AA in user onboarding and adoption with Edwin Yen [@edwinyen](https://warpcast.com/edwinyen)
   - AA when building your crypto consumer app with Brian Li [@bli](https://warpcast.com/bli)